chakra-xui/chakra-xui/packages/system/README.md

   }
 };

-// 2. create or import Button from chakra-ui import { Button } from "@chakra-xui/react"
+// 2. create or import Button from chakra-xui import { Button } from "@chakra-xui/react"

 // or your own button